paulvivier/status/README.md

 [ [Paintings](http://www.vivier.net/paintings) ] -
 [ [Contact](http://www.vivier.net/contact) ]

+## Nov 20, 2025 - New thing
+I started a new project.
+I'm setting my camera to full B&W, no RAW takebacks, everything is baked in when I shoot it, just like the old days.
+Manual settings for shutter speed, f-stop, ISO and focus.
+Its incredibly fun and reminds me so much of taking pictures in the 'old days'.
+I've started documenting some places around town.
+Its anonymous now, so no announcement yet, but maybe some day ...

+## Nov 18, 2025 - Clean up
+Today is an organization day.
+Cleaning up my mess, helps to remind me of projects that I wanted to do.

 ## Nov 17, 2025 - More!
 Give me More!
 I'm starting a project around photography.
 Not ready to advertise it's name, but I'm on Instagram now.
 The project will be focusing on abandoned properties in Roanoke.

 ## Nov 16, 2025 - Success breeds delusions of failure